cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/infrastructure/standalone/README.md

 # Overview
 This guide will show you how to use Terraform and Ansible to deploy and configure a [Juniper vSRX](https://cloud.ibm.com/docs/vsrx?topic=vsrx-about-ibm-cloud-juniper-vsrx) network gateway on the IBM Cloud.
 This code allows two deployment types:

- - oneGconfig: This deploys a vSRX with a 1G network interface
- - tenGconfig: This deploys a vSRX with a 10G network interface
+ - Deploy new VLANs to associate with the vSRX
+ - Use existing VLANs to associate with the vSRX

+By default the vSRX will be deployed with 1G network interfaces.
+If you would like to deploy a 10G vSRX see the description for the following variables in `variables.tf`.
+I have provided the 10G equivalent  for each variable:

+ - os_package
+ - os_version
+ - process_key
+ - network_speed

 ## Deploy all resources